 Lucian received his black belt on October 7, 2015 from Kaliffa Oliveira and Joe Savoian with the approval of Professor Fabio Costa from Gracie Barra Georgia.
 Lucian trains and teaches classes at Gracie Barra Alabama and is a successful and active competitor representing Kaliffa and his organization.
 Lucian has successfully incorporated his wrestling background into a uniquely aggressive style of Jiu Jitsu.
 His competition philosophy is to push the pace by constantly attacking, gain the top positon by getting the takedown, maintain the top position, and submit.
 Lucian’s classes reflect his competition approach, and primarily begin with takedowns followed by techniques which emphasize gaining and maintaining dominant positions while utilizing leverage and motion to avoid the opponents’ strengths and to conserve energy.
 Lucian believes it is important to always focus on your goals and to train accordingly.

-Lucian’s wife Lauren recently began training Jiu Jitsu at Gracie Barra and is promising to be quite the competitor herself.
+Lucian recently awarded his wife Lauren, the rank of Blue Belt in Brazilian Jiu Jitsu.
+She is promising to be quite the competitor herself.
 Being able to train as a family is what Gracie Barra is all about.